Updated 25 November 2019 (Date first published: 4 July 2019)

 - the day to day or strategic management of the authorised body;

 - compliance by the authorised body with the SRA's regulatory arrangements; or

 - the carrying on of reserved legal activities, or the provision of legal services in England and Wales.

-We will also not need to approve those who are deemed to be approved to hold those roles under rules 13.2 and 13.3 of the SRA Authorisation of Firms Rules.
-Those rules set out specific criteria for when a person can be deemed fit and proper to hold a role.
+We will also not need to approve those managers and owners who are deemed to be approved to hold those roles under rules 13.2 and 13.3 of the SRA Authorisation of Firms Rules.
+Those rules set out specific criteria for when a person can be deemed fit and proper to hold their role.
 This includes certain individuals and firms authorised and regulated by us, and certain previously approved managers and owners.